 When school transportation is cancelled and/or schools are closed due to inclement weather the Board's website is updated as soon as this information becomes available.
 These updates are very visible at the top of each page of the website.
 Every effort is made to update the website with this information by 6:30 a.m.

 Information relating to any transportation cancellations will be posted.
-A list of transportation delays and cancellations, as well as a subscription service to receive notifications is available at: Halton Student Transportation Services.
+A list of transportation delays and cancellations, as well as an email subscription service to receive notifications is available at Halton Student Transportation Services.

 FM Radio Stations:

 CHFI 98.1 FM, WAVE 94.7 FM ,Y108/l07.9 FM, 95.3 FRESH FM, CLASSICAL 96.3 FM, VIRGIN RADIO 99.9 FM, 102.9 KLITE FM, EASY ROCK 97.3 FM, CBC/CBLT 99.1 FM, CIMJ 106.1 FM